hxcde/docker-aio/README.md

 # Docker AIO
-Docker automatic install script for linux machines or containers.
+Docker all in one install script for linux machines or containers.
 Just run the commands in the console as root user.

 - Works on `Debian`,`Ubuntu`,`CentOS`,`Alpine`,`OpenSuse`